 Spartans and Maniots

-During the Hellenistic period, Mani remained controlled by the Spartans.
+During the Hellenistic period, the Mani peninsula remained controlled by the Spartans.
 The Macedonians under the command of King Philip V tried to invade Mani and the rest of Laconia during 219 BC — 218 BC, but failed.

 When Nabis took over the Spartan throne in 207 BC, he implemented some democratic reforms.
 In 195 BC, during the Roman-Spartan War, the Romans — allied with the Achaean League — captured the important port of Gythium after a lengthy siege.